LayneNi/README-generator/sample/README.md

 ## Description

-This is a short description of my application.
+This is a short description of the application.

 ## Table of Contents